bazel-contrib/SIG-rules-authors/go-tutorial.md

 The gazelle update-repos command takes the go.mod file and creates the StarkLark code that defines the external vendoring that bazel uses.
-External dependencies are defined in one of two locations; in the WORKSPACE file or in an external file that is references in the WORKSPACE file.
+External dependencies are defined in one of two locations; in the WORKSPACE file or in an external file that is referenced in the WORKSPACE file.
 The list of external dependencies can grow very long, so we recommend that it is defined as a refernce in the WORKSPACE file.

-Each of the following lines within the WORKSPACE file defines the location of the deps.bz file:
+Each of the following lines within the WORKSPACE file defines the location of the deps.bzl file:

 ```python
 # load bazel and gazelle rules